-Before you settle on a particular design, you should take the time to browse our selection of shed designs and ideas.
+Before you settle on a particular design, you should take the time to browse our selection of designs and ideas.

-#4 - Buying a Shed Kit?
+#4 - Buying a Kit?

-Learn how a shed kit can be the simple and cost effective way of building your shed here
+Learn how a kit can be the simple and cost effective way of building your shed here

-Learn more detail about shed foundations here
+Learn more detail about foundations here

 Information on shed assembly including videos and walk-thru guides is here